Rent guide

 What to enter

-• Enter monthly debt payments and estimated utilities so they reduce the rent ceiling.
+• Enter monthly debt payments and utilities that are not already included in rent.

 Example walkthrough